The Mackinac Bridge has

 it.

-I’m just surprised
+Honestly, I’m just surprised

 there aren’t more.

-Most of the sightings
+Most of the spirit sightings

 appear as normal people walking across the bridge…then they disappear when you

-Some have also claimed
+approach them.
+Some people have also claimed

 to hear a baby crying though there are no records that can be found concerning